Bits from Debian

 Build Android apps with Debian: apt install android-sdk

-On Wed 15 March 2017 with tags announce android
+On Wed 15 March 2017 with tags announce android tools api

 Written by Hans-Christoph Steiner and Kai-Chung Yan (殷啟聰)